This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 She previously worked for Egis Projects as Human Resources Manager.

-Ryan joined Meridiam in 2012 in the New York office as a Business Development Analyst.
+Ryan joined Meridiam in 2017 in the New York office as an Analyst with a focus on deal origination in North America.

-Ryan hold a Bachelor degree of Arts in History.
+Ryan holds a Bachelor of Arts in History from Trinity College in Hartford, Connecticut, USA.

 Jean François joined Meridiam in 2010 and has over thirteen years’ expertise in the infrastructure sector in Europe, North America and Africa.